TasneemHegazy/CloudPressHub-Deploy/README.md

 - **Automated Deployment:** My GitHub Actions workflow handles the automated deployment of my WordPress website to my AWS EC2 instances.

 - **Dependency Management:** I cache Composer dependencies to speed up future runs and run PHP Code Sniffer to maintain code quality.
 Any fixes suggested by PHP Code Sniffer are automatically committed.

-- **Effortless Deployment:** The master branch is automatically deployed to my EC2 server using rsync, making continuous deployment a breeze.

 - **Slack Integration:** Receive real-time updates on my project's status by sending messages to a designated Slack channel.
 I'll be instantly informed in case of job failures.